zuora/sdk-java-samples/doc/account-api.md

 # Account API

-The AccountAPI gives you access to your [Account](/doc/models/account.md) objects, which store information about your customers, including their contact details, payment methods, billing documents, payment history and on what day of the month they will be billed.
+The Account API gives you access to your [Account](/doc/models/account.md) objects, which store information about your customers, including their contact details, payment methods, billing documents, payment history and on what day of the month they will be billed.

-The API allows you to create, retrieve, update, and delete your customer accounts.
+The Account API allows you to create, retrieve, update, and delete your customer accounts.

 ## Class Name